v-harrishe/azure-docs/articles/batch/security-controls-policy.md

 ---
 title: Azure Policy Regulatory Compliance controls for Azure Batch
 description: Lists Azure Policy Regulatory Compliance controls available for Azure Batch.
-These built-in policy definitions provide common approaches to managing the compliance of your Azure resources. ms.date: 11/20/2020 ms.topic: sample
+These built-in policy definitions provide common approaches to managing the compliance of your Azure resources.

+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null

+ms.topic: sample
-author: JnHs
+author: rockboyfor
-ms.author: jenhayes
+ms.author: v-yeche
 ms.service: batch
 ms.custom: subject-policy-compliancecontrols
 ---
 # Azure Policy Regulatory Compliance controls for Azure Batch

-[Regulatory Compliance in Azure Policy](../governance/policy/concepts/regulatory-compliance.md) provides Microsoft created and managed initiative definitions, known as _built-ins_, for the **compliance domains** and **security controls** related to different compliance standards.
+[Regulatory Compliance in Azure Policy](../governance/policy/concepts/regulatory-compliance.md) provides Azure created and managed initiative definitions, known as _built-ins_, for the **compliance domains** and **security controls** related to different compliance standards.
 This page lists the **compliance domains** and **security controls** for Azure Batch.
 You can assign the built-ins for a **security control** individually to help make your Azure resources compliant with